Fire Warden Duties

 - Once your assigned area is clear, ensure that the entrance into the building is not congested.
 Direct people away from the entrance of the buildings.

-- Promptly follow all instructions provided by Campus Police and the Mississauga Fire Department.
+- Promptly follow all instructions provided by Campus Safety and the Mississauga Fire Department.

 - Participating in Fire Drills in their respective buildings.